gasparka/pyha/docs/types.rst

 ---------

-Constants are defined by writing the variable name in **UPPERCASE**, this has no effect in Python simulations, but usually results in great resource savings in hardware.
+Constants are defined by writing the variable name in **UPPERCASE**, this has no effect in Python simulations, but usually saves resources in hardware.

 Example: